mnoukhov/papers/notes/Contrastive Multiview Coding.md

 - with image patches close has high MI, far has low MI.
 Highest acc in the middle
 - with different color spaces, lowest MI provides highest accuracy
 - MI does not necessarily help selecting views

+## discussion

+What makes for good views for contrastive learning (Tian et al, 2020?)
+- data augmentation makes a big improvement
+- you want views that provide an invariance useful for your downstream task
+- view generator to make best view for downstream task

 ## citation